ionos-cloud/ionosctl/docs/commands/label/list.md

 ## Description

-Use this command to list all Labels from all Resources under your account
+Use this command to list all Labels from all Resources under your account.

 ## Options